-THE ONE-MINUTE CHALLENGE
+THE ONE MINUTE CHALLENGE

 Robert D Pace

 For those that honestly took that challenge, could you deny and insult Jesus without a hint of doubt?
-Could you say unreservedly that His death on the Cross was a failed act toward humanity with no eternal value?
+Could you say unreservedly that his death on the Cross was a failed act toward humanity with no eternal value?
 Or did your conscience disagree?
 Did you sense there was even something blasphemous about what you said?
-Unless your conscience is completely hardened it wouldn’t let you accept that indictment against Christ.
-But I believe your conscience has spoken.
-It did its work and took its stand.
-And now, with the One-Minute Challenge having ticked away, how will you respond?
-Will you accept Christ Jesus as your Savior?
-It’s your conscience that’s asking you to acknowledge His love and pardon from the Cross.
-If you will ask Him to forgive your sins you will know that His promise still stands: “If any man comes unto Me, I will never turn him away” (John 6:37).
+Unless your conscience is totally hardened, I know what happened.
+The Spirit of God, in love and conviction, pressed gently against your heart and wouldn’t accept that indictment against Jesus.
+In fact, your conscience stood up and resisted your words about Christ and eternity.
+Your built-in “truth detector” took its stand and did its work.

 “They demonstrate that God’s law is written in their hearts,